Easy composition guidelines to create no-fail paintings.

 But what if you have a building that is rectangular, a mountain that is shaped like a triangle or a lake that is a circle?

-Use your artistic license and change them.
 Move the view of the building to change its shape.
-Or camouflage it with foliage or shadows, etc. Put whoop-Dee-dos in the mountain to change its shape.
+Or camouflage it with foliage or shadows, etc. Put whoop-dee-dos in the mountain to change its shape.
 Make a meandering shoreline that is not a perfect circle and etc.

 For some reason even numbers such as two, four or six are more stagnant and unexciting to the eye.

-So no matter if it is trees, rocks or apples - use odd numbers - that's easy composition.
+So, no matter if its trees, rocks or apples, use odd numbers for easy composition.

 Single items are great for the focal area.
-But in other areas of the painting, items grouped together are more comfortable for the viewer.
+But in other areas of the painting, group items together.
+Then they are more comfortable for the viewer.

 Artists call that kissing.
 Avoid objects kissing each other or kissing the side of the canvas.